chiranshee26-source/prefall-wearables/README.md

 <div align="center">

-# TinyML fall prediction for wearable devices for elderly
+# TinyML fall prediction for elderly-care wearable devices

 **Smart insole vs. wristband: from simulated sensors to TinyML, a caregiver demo and ESP32 firmware**